Top 5 Symptoms of a Bad Timing Chain Tensioner

 The failure of the timing chain can cause the engine to malfunction and even prevent it from running.

-In extreme cases, the car would not be able to start.
-However, it's important to note that a bad timing chain can cause the valve to move beyond its limit.
+In extreme cases, the car would not be able to start, because a bad timing chain can cause the valve to move beyond its limit.

-You must conduct a further diagnosis to determine if the issue is related to the faulty timing chain tensioner.
+You must conduct a further diagnosis with an engine scan tool to determine if the issue is related to the faulty timing chain tensioner.

 3. Engine Misfire